bhaveshtangirala786/RSNA/README.md

 # 5th place solution RSNA-MICCAI Brain Tumor Radiogenomic Classification

 This an outline of how to reproduce my solution for the [RSNA-MICCAI Brain Tumor Radiogenomic Classification competition](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification)
-If you run into any trouble with the setup/code or have any questions please contact me at abhimanyukarshni@gmail.com

 The kaggle notebooks for training can be found [here](https://www.kaggle.com/abhimanyukarshni/rsna-training/notebook) and inference [here](https://www.kaggle.com/abhimanyukarshni/rsna-inference/notebook)